 THE QUAREIA COMMUNITY FORUM

-For students who are actively studying the course in its prescribed manner, and have completed at least the first few lessons of Apprentice Module One, there is an online closed forum for debate.
+For students who are actively studying the course in its prescribed manner, and have completed at least up to and including lesson four Apprentice Module One, there is an online closed forum for debate.

 If you wish to join the forum, please send an email using the form below with a heading ‘forum request’.

 All new members of the forum join the ‘Porch Entrance’ which is for people who have just started the course and this section of the forum is also frequented by Quareia students of all levels and volunteers/workers.